-Sitting on a deckchair at the edge of a remote Alaskan glacier, I had a revelation.
+Sitting on a deckchair at the edge of a remote Alaskan glacier last week, I had a revelation.
 As I tucked into a plate of delicious king salmon and accepted a refill on the glass of crisp white wine in my hand, that thought coagulated into this simple truism: adventure doesn’t have to be hard.

 Let me put this into context.
 Earlier that day, I’d taken a seaplane from the town of Juneau, swooping low over a series of epic mountains and glaciers, as humpback whales frolicked in the waters below, before splashing down at remote Taku Glacier Lodge in the heart of bear country.
 By any standards, this was adventure travel.
 Yet, there I was, sitting in a comfy chair with a chef-prepared lunch in front of me and a chilled glass of Pinot Grigio waiting.

 Adventure carries a subtext of pain, punishment and peril

 Frustratingly, in common parlance, “adventure” continues to carry a subtext of pain, punishment and peril.
 Perhaps it’s a hangover from the Heroic Age of Antarctic Exploration, when adventurers like Scott, Amundsen and Shackleton really did suffer as they traveled.
 Or a legacy of decades of popular culture, where books, TV shows and films have repeatedly reinforced and exaggerated the bond between adventure and punishment.
 But isn’t it time we challenged this lazy stereotype?

 As legendary explorer and climber, John Amatt, puts it: “Adventure isn’t hanging on a rope off the side of a mountain.
 Adventure is an attitude.”
 That attitude, he explains, is: “facing new challenges, seizing new opportunities, testing our resources against the unknown and, in the process, discovering our own unique potential.”

 It doesn’t have to mean hardship and torment